The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

-In this section we gather some of the main results proven in \cite{BrightNewton}.
-Through this section we denote by $K$ an henselian discrete valuation field of characteristic zero with ring of integers $\Os_K$ and residue field $F$ of characteristic $p$.
-Let $\pi$ be a uniformiser in $\Os_K$ and $\mathfrak{m}$ the maximal ideal of $\Os_K$.
-Let $A$ be a ring over $\Os_K$, and $i,j$ the inclusions of the special and generic fibers into $\spec(A)$:
+We denote by $K$ a Henselian discrete valuation field of characteristic zero with ring of integers $\Os_K$ and residue field $F$ of characteristic $p$.
+Let $\pi$ be a uniformiser in $\Os_K$ and $\mathfrak{m}$ be the maximal ideal of $\Os_K$.
+Let $A$ be a ring over $\Os_K$, $R:=A/\im A$ and $i,j$ the inclusions of the special and generic fibers into $\spec(A)$: